 Is there any cut of meat more perfect for smoking than beef brisket?
-Its beautiful meaty flavor and generous fat layers combine perfectly with BBQ smoking’s aromas to give you the ultimate BBQ meat.
+Its beautiful meaty flavor and generous fat layers combine perfectly with BBQ smoking’s aromas to give you the ultimate smoked meat.

 In my guide today I’m going to show you how to use your electric smoker to create BBQ’s finest cut of meat: Beef brisket.